 How we handle your homeowners or condominium association in Rileyville

 We require that the renter abide by all community and association rules.
-To guide us in this duty, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+To help us in this duty, we ask that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to give us your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to give us your old passes before new passes can be issued.

-- Before you lease out your property in Rileyville
+- Before you lease out your rental in Rileyville

 - Collections and evictions